FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 Let’s say we want to use the FusionAuth Java client to log in the user we created.
 We'd do this if we wanted to log a user in from our own application, rather than using [FusionAuth's OAuth capabilities](https://fusionauth.io/docs/v1/tech/oauth/) and the Authorization Code grant.
 You might do this if you were building a command line tool to add Todos or a mobile application.

 We can do this by using the `login` method.
-This method allows us to login a user programmatically using their stored credentials.
+This method allows us to log in a user programmatically using their stored credentials.
 We’ll also provide the ID of our Todo application.

 To log the user in, we’ll use the `LoginRequest` class.
 It’s this object which we’ll pass as an argument to the `login` method.
 The `LoginRequest` class requires three string parameters: the ID of the application (as UUID), the user’s email/username, and their password.
 We’ll use the credentials we created earlier in this tutorial along with the ID of our Todo application.